Madhu Kishwar

-Madhu Purnima Kishwar is an Indian academic and a Hindutva commentator.
+Madhu Purnima Kishwar is an Indian academic and Hindutva commentator.
 She is currently employed as a chair Professor in the Indian Council of Social Science Research.
 Kishwar along with fellow-academic Ruth Vanita co-founded the journal Manushi.

 Whilst her earlier work were favorably received by the academia and fellow activists, her counterparts disassociated from her post the '90s, once she embraced the ideology of Hindutva.
 (Note: In India, Hindutva is the predominant form of Hindu nationalism.
 According to the Concise Oxford Dictionary of Politics and International Relations, "Hindutva ... refers to the ideology of Hindu nationalists, stressing the common culture of the inhabitants of the Indian subcontinent. ...
 Modern politicians have attempted to play down the racial and anti-Muslim aspects of Hindutva ... but the term has Fascist undertones.")

 She has been awarded the Chameli Devi Jain Award for Outstanding Women Mediaperson in 1985.

 Early life and education

 Kishwar was born in 1951 in Delhi, into a family of partition refugees from present-day Pakistan.
 Her father's family came from Lahore, while her mother's came from Peshawar.
 (Note: Kishwar states that her mother's family lived in the Peshawar and Rawalpindi districts, and that during the 1947 tribal invasion of Kashmir her mother was airlifted from Srinagar, where part of her family lived, to a refugee camp in Delhi.)
 She graduated from Miranda House in Delhi, where she was the President of the Student's Union.
 She received her postgraduate degree in history from Jawaharlal Nehru University in Delhi.